Rabbit Anti-Goat IgG Fc Antibody Alkaline Phosphatase Conjugated - 605-4503, AP, Polyclonal

 Application Dilute: ELISA Dilution: 1:4,000, Immunohistochemistry Dilution: 1:200 - 1:1,000, Western Blot Dilution: 1:500 - 1:2,500

-Application Notes: Anti-Goat IgG F(c) Alk Phos conjugate is suitable for immunoblotting (western or dot blot), ELISA, immunoelectron microscopy and immunohistochemistry as well as other antibody-based enzymatic assays requiring lot-to-lot consistency.
+Application Notes: Anti-Goat IgG F(c) Alkaline Phosphatase conjugate has been tested by ELISA and is suitable for immunoblotting (western or dot blot), ELISA, immunoelectron microscopy and immunohistochemistry as well as other antibody-based enzymatic assays requiring lot-to-lot consistency.